WillPresley/willpresley-dotcom/blog/_posts/2015-09-17-a-busy-spring-and-summer.md

 ### March

-In March there was a tremendous snow storm here in Athens, and a couple days later we got <a href="https://www.facebook.com/electronic.vision.ev/posts/925654360812603" target="_blank">these pictures</a> of the town from the company quadcopter:
+In March there was a tremendous snow storm here in Athens, and a couple days later we got <a href="https://www.facebook.com/electronic.vision.ev/posts/925654360812603" target="_blank">these pictures</a> of our gorgeous town from the company quadcopter:

 <a class="image-link" href="https://www.facebook.com/electronic.vision.ev/posts/925654360812603" target="_blank"><img src="/uploads/2015-09/march-snowstorm.jpg" alt="March snowstorm in Athens" title="March snowstorm in Athens" /></a>